stokpop/lograter/README.md

 For each type of request, see how many concurrent requests there are.

-Lograter can scan following web or access logs:
+LogRater can scan following web or access logs:
 * `apache`: apache web server access logs
 * `nginx`: nginx access logs
 * `iis`:  Microsoft IIS servers access logs
 * `latency`: any log file that contains timestamp, url and latency

+Latency is the 'all-purpose' parser, but it cannot use access log directives such as `%r`.
+The `latency` command uses the first of the `--counter-fields` to apply line mappings to.
+Example: `-- counter-fields operation,status` the line mappings are applied to `operation`.

 Use the log pattern to define your log line structure.
 LogRater needs at least:
  * a timestamp